Transition Planning

 Good Practice for Transitions

-Transitions can be very exciting but for some children and young people may cause anxiety.
+Transitions can cause anxiety for some children and young people.
 It is important for parents, education staff and other professionals to work together and give them the help and support they need.
 Transition planning should also be discussed and planned for when a child or young person moves between classes or years.
 This can help to ensure a smooth handover into their new class or year group.
 Speak to the child or young person's educational setting or school to plan for this.

 It can help with the transition between settings if they have: